arXiv/arxiv-docs/source/hiring/index.md

  - arXiv is part of Cornell University.
 All arXiv employees are Cornell University employees.
  - The positions listed on this page are all full time [staff positions with benefits (endowed)](https://hr.cornell.edu/understand-your-benefits).
  - Visa sponsorship is not available for these positions.
- - Unless otherwise stated, these are 3-year renewable appointments
  - arXiv is headquartered at the [Cornell Tech campus on Roosevelt Island in New York City](https://tech.cornell.edu/).
 There is a strong preference for candidates who can report to work at that location, but there are options for hybrid remote work.